b-tekinli/b-tekinli/README.md

 <img src="https://github.com/b-tekinli/Yazilim-Teknikleri-ve-Diger-Yararli-Turkce-Kaynaklar/blob/main/images/code.gif" alt="Coding" width=200 height=200 align="right">

 - ⚡ I am really interested in programming.
-I'm very passionate and dedicated to improve myself.
+I am very passionately committed to self-improvement.
 I enjoy every step of the design process, from discussion and collaboration.
 - 🔭 I’m currently working on Frontend Development.  <br />
 - 💬 I love software so I spend my waste time with it.
 Sometimes, if I have a problem about my project, I try to solve that project without sleeping until morning.
 My only goal is that to make the world a better place for all of us.   <br />
 - ✌️ I want to collaborate with a group on a project.  <br />